New Width Parameters for Independent Set: One-sided-mim-width and Neighbor-depth: Introduction

 We do not know if there is a polynomial-time algorithm to compute a branch decomposition of bounded o-mim-width if one exists, and the corresponding question is notoriously open also for both mim-width and sim-width.
 Because of this, it is also open whether \textsc{Independent Set} can be solved in polynomial-time on graphs of bounded mim-width, and more generally on graphs of bounded o-mim-width.

-In our second contribution we partially resolve the limitation of not having algorithms for computing branch decompositions with bounded mim-width, \mbox{o-mim-width}, or sim-width.
-We introduce a graph parameter \emph{neighbor-depth}. \begin{restatable}{definition}{neighbordepthdefinition} The neighbor-depth (\nd) of a graph $G$ is defined recursively as follows: \begin{enumerate} \item $\nd(G) = 0$ if and only if $V(G) = \emptyset$, \item if $G$ is not connected, then $\nd(G)$ is the maximum value of $\nd(G[C])$ where $C \subseteq V(G)$ is a connected component of $G$, \item if $V(G)$ is non-empty and $G$ is connected, then $\nd(G) \le k$ if and only if there exists a vertex $v \in V(G)$ such that $\nd(G \setminus N[v]) \le k-1$ and $\nd(G \setminus \{v\}) \le k$. \end{enumerate} \end{restatable}
+In our second contribution we partially resolve the issue of not having algorithms for computing branch decompositions with bounded mim-width, o-mim-width, or sim-width.
+We introduce a graph parameter \emph{neighbor-depth}.
+The neighbor-depth $\nd(G)$ of a graph $G$ is defined recursively as follows.
+An empty graph has neighbor-depth $0$, and for a disconnected graph its neighbor-depth is the maximum neighbor-depth of its connected components.
+Then, for a connected non-empty graph $G$, its neighbor-depth is the smallest integer $k$ so that there exists a vertex $v \in V(G)$ so that $\nd(G \setminus N[v]) \le k-1$ and $\nd(G \setminus \{v\}) \le k$, where $N[v] = N(v) \cup \{v\}$ denotes the closed neighborhood of $v$.
 By induction, the neighbor-depth of all graphs is well-defined.
 We show that neighbor-depth can be computed in $n^{\OO(k)}$ time and also \textsc{Independent Set} can be solved in time $n^{\OO(k)}$ on graphs of neighbor-depth $k$.

-\begin{theorem} There is an algorithm that given a graph $G$ of neighbor-depth $k$, determines its neighbor-depth and solves \textsc{Independent Set} in time $n^{\OO(k)}$. \end{theorem}
+\begin{theorem} Given a graph $G$ and an integer $k$, we can decide whether the neighbor-depth is at most $k$ and if so, solve \textsc{Independent Set} in time $n^{\OO(k)}$. \end{theorem}

 We show that graphs of bounded sim-width have neighbor-depth bounded by a polylogarithmic function on the number of vertices.

 \begin{restatable}{theorem}{simwidthnbdepth} Any $n$-vertex graph of sim-width $k$ has neighbor-depth $\OO(k \log^2 n)$. \end{restatable}